erochest/tardi/CONVENTIONS.md

 - Write simple code.
 Keep it readable.
 - Make the code SOLID.
 - A little duplication is OK.
 Only refactor after three repetions.
+- Constants defined and used in a file should appear at the top of the file, after `use` statements.